LiorAtiya/Pokemon-Game/README.md

 that built of 2 parts:<br>
 * In the first part:<br>
 deals with the construction of directional weighted graphstarting from the creation of the nodes and edges in the graph,<br>
-continues with the creation of the graph itself (such as connecting the nodes in the graph and more) and basic algorithms related to the graph<br>
+continues with the creation of the graph itself (such as connecting the nodes in the graph and more) and basic algorithms related to the graph
 ( paths in the parent link graph and more).
 A graph is made up of four interfaces arranged according to the hierarchy from the creation of a node to the execution of an algorithm on the graph.
 * And the second part:<br>